minhlucvan/minhlucvan/README.md

 ### Hi there 👋 I am Minh Luc
 :house_with_garden: I live in Danang, Vietnam.<br>
-:computer: I am currently working for a NCCPLUS as a Full-stack developer.<br>
+:computer: I am currently working for a NCCPLUS as a Technical Leader.<br>

 ### Skill-set
 <p align="center">